andySigler/uArm-Swift-Wrapper/doc/api/swift_api_wrapper.md

 #### def is_simulating(self):

 ```
-Check whether this instance of SwiftAPIExtended is simulating or not
+Check whether this instance of SwiftAPIWrapper is simulating or not
 :return: True is simulating, else False
 ```